 Implant-Supported Dental Bridge

-Implant-supported bridges are anchored by dental implants rather than crowns or frameworks.
-This type is typically used when multiple teeth are missing.
+Implant-supported bridges are anchored by dental implants instead of crowns or frameworks.
+This option is typically used when multiple teeth are missing.

 - Cost Range: $5,000 – $15,000.